FilipDem/Domoticz-BMW-plugin/README.md

 [![](https://www.paypalobjects.com/en_US/BE/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AT4L7ST55JR4A)

 # Domoticz-BMW-plugin
 Domoticz plugin working with BMW Connected Drive.
-Currently it supports the keep track of the mileage, but can easily be extended with other information and even with actions or other inforamtion (eg, GPS tracking, window status, horn, ...).
+Currently it supports the keep track of the following information:
+* Mileage
+* Doors and windows: open - closed
+* Remaining mileage for fuel and electric
+* In case of electric support:
+    * Charging status
+    * Remaining charging time

 If there are requests to integrate other information/functions, please leave a message.